-A student who plans to participate in athletics and his/her parent are
+A student who plans to participate in athletics and his/her parent are responsible for certifying the student's

 Interscholastic Athletic Program

 The school system offers a wide variety of athletic opportunities for high school students.
 The entire athletic schedule for all schools is linked from the school system website at: www.hcpss.org/athletics.